 Pro GK Academy Philosophy

-At Pro GK, we believe that it is imperative to work on every facet of your game.
-If you excel in one aspect of the position it is easy to overlook the others.
-However, as the last line of defense we cannot take the risk of a weakness being exposed.
-To avoid that, we have what we believe to be the 4 key components that make up 'The Complete Goalkeeper' : the technical, the mental, the physical and the intangibles.
+At Pro GK, we believe it is essential to develop every facet of the goalkeeper position.
+Excelling in one area can make it easy to overlook others, but as the last line of defense, a goalkeeper cannot afford to have weaknesses exposed.
+To prevent that, we focus on what we believe are the four key components of “The Complete Goalkeeper”: technical, mental, physical, and intangibles.

 1) Technical